fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 $ snowsql -a <account> -u <user> --private-key-path <path to private key>
 ```

-Negative
-: If you'd rather authenticate with OAuth, please visit our documentation on authenticating with [OAuth](https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#using-oauth).

 After you've verified you can connect to Snowflake using key-pair authentication, you'll need to generate a JWT token.
 This JWT token is time limited token which has been signed with your key and Snowflake will know that you authorized this token to be used to authenticate as you for the SQL API.